-Fresh and watery veggies like tomato, onion, and jalapeno do not freeze well.
+Fresh and watery veggies like tomatoes, onion, and jalapeno do not freeze well.

-So, if you plan on making a large batch of guacamole to freeze (hello, avocado sale!), then make your guacamole without these ingredients.
-But this isn’t mean you can’t enjoy fresh veggies in your guac; just add those to the guacamole as you thaw it.
+So, if you plan on making a large batch of guacamole to freeze (hello, avocado sale!), make your guacamole without these ingredients.
+But this doesn’t mean you can’t enjoy fresh veggies in your guac; add those to the guacamole as you thaw it.

-When prepared as recommended above, guacamole can last in the freezer for three to four months.
+Guacamole can last in the freezer for up to three to four months when prepared as recommended above.

 How to keep guacamole from turning brown

 - Limit air access.
-When not currently being used, guacamole should be wrapped (plastic wrap) or the container should be covered with a secure lid.
+Guacamole should be wrapped (plastic wrap), or the container should be covered with a secure lid when not currently being used.